+Over 2 million people still live in Al-Shabaab controlled territory, mainly in the rural areas of Hirshabelle, Jubaland and South West Somalia.
 Al-Shabaab fighters routinely violate IHL and IHRL, including by torturing detainees, attacking hospitals and schools, targeting civilians, and using civilians as human shields.
-Al-Shabaab also actively recruits child soldiers, who comprise more than half of their forces.
-Al-Shabaab has also blocked civilians from access to vital humanitarian assistance.
-During May Al-Shabaab militants razed villages, abducted and killed civilians, and stole livestock in drought stricken Lower Shabelle.

-Al-Shabaab also continues to target troops from the AU Mission in Somalia (AMISOM) and humanitarian convoys for attack.
-On 30 July 2017 more than 20 AMISOM soldiers were killed in an Al-Shabaab ambush in Lower Shabelle.
+The group actively recruits child soldiers, who comprise more than half of their forces.
+Al-Shabaab has also blocked civilians from access to vital humanitarian assistance and continues to target AMISOM and humanitarian convoys for attack.
+On 30 July more than 20 AMISOM troops were killed in an Al-Shabaab ambush in Lower Shabelle.